Tasty n Sons

 Tasty n Sons was a restaurant in Portland, Oregon's Boise neighborhood, in the United States.
-The restaurant was named Willamette Week's Restaurant of the Year in 2010, and one of the city's best restaurants by The Oregonian in 2016.
+The business was named Willamette Week's Restaurant of the Year in 2010, and one of the city's best restaurants by The Oregonian in 2016.
 The North Williams restaurant closed on January 20, 2019, and was relocated and reopened as Tasty n Daughters, in the space currently occupied by The Woodsman Tavern, in February 2019.

-Tasty n Sons' sister restaurant, Tasty n Alder, is located in downtown Portland.
+Tasty n Sons' sister restaurant, Tasty n Alder, was located in downtown Portland.